Saskatchewan Highway 335

-Highway 335 is a highway in the Canadian province of Saskatchewan.
+Highway 335 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 6 near Gronlid to Highway 23 west of Arborfield.
-Highway 335 is about 51 km long.
+It is about 51 km long.

 Highway 335 passes near the communities of Gronlid, Armley, and Nicklen, and also intersects Highway 681 and Highway 35.
-The intersection with Highway 35 was the scene of a 2018 collision resulting in 16 fatalities of the Humboldt Broncos, a team of the Saskatchewan Junior Hockey League.
+The intersection with Highway 35 at Amrley was the scene of a 2018 collision resulting in 16 fatalities of the Humboldt Broncos, a team of the Saskatchewan Junior Hockey League.